shanebarringer/talk-docker-for-js-devs/Docker-for-JS-devs.md

-The goal for this talk to really dig into the development side of Docker and showcase some of the benefits.
+The goal for this talk is to really dig into the development side of Docker and showcase some of the benefits.